 In addition to alerts on anomalous or unauthorized actions in the OT network, the SCADAfence Platform provides security teams with the association details - including the user name, the originating workstation, and the application to provide a holistic view into remote access activities, hop-to-hop.

 - This also ties into the issue of compliance with industrial standards.
 SCADAfence offers a governance portal that enables operators to define compliance enforcement policies, and continuously monitor compliance enforcement status for most ICS standards, frameworks, and regulations.

 Many water & wastewater utilities are already using continuous network monitoring and remote access technologies to get visibility into their OT networks and keep their critical infrastructure networks secure.

-With this holistic approach, of network monitoring, anomaly detection, remote access visibility, and compliance, many water & wastewater are already reducing 95% of their risk level of future attacks.
+With this holistic approach, of network monitoring, anomaly detection, remote access visibility, cyber security for water utilities and compliance, many water & wastewater are already reducing 95% of their risk level of future attacks.